yaml/AdaYaml/Readme.md

  - [ ] Implement fancy error reporting (starting line of error with marker)
  - [ ] Do some benchmarks
  - [ ] Web demo
+ - [ ] Implement UTF-16 and UTF-32 encodings
  - [ ] Make AdaYaml a drop-in replacement for libyaml (provide the C interface)
  - [ ] As proof-of-concept, implement the [Transformations extension][2]
+ - [ ] Maybe provide a DOM API

 ## License